-In your planning and preparation keep your most vulnerable children's needs in mind...this time of change will be a real challenge and present some difficulties...how do you keep them feeling settled, safe and secure?
+In your planning and preparation keep your most vulnerable children's needs in mind.
+This time of change will be a real challenge and present some difficulties.
+Consider how you can keep them feeling settled, safe and secure.

-The role of 'Key person' is crucial for our vulnerable children, they need to know that somebody cares that they are ok, and that they are held in mind by an adult.
+The role of 'key person' is crucial for our vulnerable children.
+They need to know that somebody cares that they are ok and that they are held in mind by an adult.

-For the Key Person to be effective a unique connection with the child needs to be established enabling the child to regulate with the adult.
+For the key Person to be effective a unique connection with the child needs to be established enabling the child to regulate with the adult.
 The adult holds all the information and the child can 'download' the adult's resilience and regulation.